braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/exporting_revenue_data.md

 # Export revenue and total revenue data

-> On the **Revenue** page of the dashboard you can view data on revenue over specific periods of time, a specific product revenue, and your app's total revenue.
+> On the [Revenue Report]({{site.baseurl}}/user_guide/data_and_analytics/reporting/revenue_report/) page of the dashboard you can view data on revenue over specific periods of time, a specific product revenue, and your app's total revenue.

 You can find the **Revenue Report** under **Analytics**.